erizov/Professor/semester_05/lecture_28_reinforcement_learning/q_learning/school.en.md

-# Q Learning
+# Q-Learning

 ## Simple Explanation

-Q-Learning is an algorithm used to solve specific problems in computer science.
+Q-Learning is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying q learning to solve specific tasks in q;
-- using q learning in production systems for learning;
-- integrating q learning into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of q learning:
+Consider a specific example of how q-learning works:

-1. Data preparation: input data for q learning (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of q learning to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the q learning algorithm do?
+1. What does the q-learning algorithm do?
-2. In what situations is q learning used?
+2. In what situations is q-learning used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does q learning handle edge cases?
+1. How does q-learning handle edge cases?
-2. What are the advantages and disadvantages of q learning?
+2. What are the advantages and disadvantages of q-learning?
-3. Can the performance of q learning be improved?
+3. Can the performance of q-learning be improved?

 ### Advanced

-1. What is the time complexity of q learning?
+1. What is the time complexity of q-learning?
-2. How does q learning work with large volumes of data?
+2. How does q-learning work with large volumes of data?
-3. How can q learning be optimized?
+3. How can q-learning be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the q learning algorithm.
+Perform a simple operation with the q-learning algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the q learning algorithm to a more complex dataset.
+Apply the q-learning algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the q learning algorithm in a programming language.
+Write an implementation of the q-learning algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.